dealingwith/daniel-industries/_writings/funhouse.md

 “What is this?
 What was he talking about?
 Dish now, or I’ll just find out from him later.”

 Mary sighed.
-She didn’t want to stroll down this particular memory lane, nor did she want to give too much detail about the how or why of those shows in that house.
+She didn’t want to stroll down this particular memory lane, nor did she want to give too much detail about the how or why of the shows in that house.
 “Yeah, I played some house shows with some older guys when I was ten.”

 “What?!”